Have Stocks Run Too Far, Too Fast? Consider an All-Weather Strategy

 The Aristocrats Have Outgrown and Outearned High Dividend Yielders

-Source: Bloomberg and S&P, 5/1/05-9/30/24.
+Source: Bloomberg and S&P, 5/1/05-12/31/24.
 2024 dividend is annualized.
+"Yield on cost" measures dividend yield based on the original purchase price of a stock, and it can grow significantly over time if a company regularly increases its dividend.
 Index returns are for illustrative purposes only and do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest directly in an index.
 Past performance does not guarantee future results.

 The Aristocrats Are “On Sale” and May Be Poised for a Comeback